 Black-tailed Deer otherwise known as Mule Deer The most common mammal on our course is the Black-tailed Deer.
-According the Oregon Department of Fish and Wildlife, it can be distinguished from White-tailed deer by long ears, dichotomously branching antlers, no white hairs around interdigital and metatarsal glands, and a tail brown or black dorsally or white tipped with black.
+According to the Oregon Department of Fish and Wildlife, it can be distinguished from White-tailed deer by long ears, dichotomously branching antlers, no white hairs around interdigital and metatarsal glands, and a tail brown or black dorsally or white tipped with black.
 It’s very common that golfers will stop by the pro shop and tell us about the many five point plus bucks they’ve seen while on the course.

 Yellow-Bellied Marmot aka Rock Chucks We love our rock chucks, most of the time!
 Did you know the yellow-bellied Marmot is the largest squirrel in Oregon?
-According to the Oregon Department of Fish and Wildlife, they have short legs, a short and bushy tail, and ears short and covered with fur.
+According to the Oregon Department of Fish and Wildlife, they have short legs, a short and bushy tail, and short ears all covered with fur.
 River’s Edge Golf Course offers a great habitat for the rock chucks in boulders and masses of rocks with an abundance of succulent vegetation.
 At River’s Edge Golf Course, marmots wake up from hibernation the around the beginning of March and remained active for 135-150 days, entering hibernation by the end of July to mid-August.

 Bald Eagles Unique to North America, you’ll see this once endangered bird while on the golf course.
 According to the Oregon Department of Fish and Wildlife, a nesting survey found 401 breeding pairs in Oregon and 40 on the Washington side of the Columbia River in 2002.
 Population goals in eight of 10 recovery zones in Oregon have been met or exceeded.

 Great Horned Owl According to the Oregon Department of Fish and Wildlife, the Great Horned Owl is the most commonly encountered owl in Oregon.
 On the course, you’ll have to look up in the Ponderosa Pines to see them.
 They’re a large, stocky, powerful owl with large yellow eyes and distinctive feather tufts or “ears” above the eyes.
 Plumage color varies from dark brown in western Oregon to pale grayish brown in southeastern Oregon.